Are Dental Implants For You?

 Dental implants might not be covered by your insurance.
 Talk with your dentist’s administrative staff to see what options you might have to pay for dental implants.
 Many dental insurance plans do not cover this type of complex restorative dental work.
 However, many dentists offer reasonable payment plans – and when you consider that a dental implant is likely to last for the rest of your life, getting it fixed “the right way” is often a good investment.

 If you have questions about implants and whether they are right for you, call our office today!
-480-860-4300 Dr. Elizabeth Fleming and staff at Desert Ridge Smiles
+480-860-4300 Dr. Radhika Rawal and staff at Desert Ridge Smiles